Skip to content

 # override for a single run

 none is an explicit opt-out (skip review).
-The :model:effort suffix is optional and backend-specific — RepoPrompt picks its model in-app, so it takes no suffix; Codex and Copilot accept a :model:effort suffix (e.g. copilot:claude-opus-4.5:high); Cursor takes a model only (e.g. cursor:gpt-5.5-high) since effort is baked into the model name.
+The :model:effort suffix is optional and backend-specific — RepoPrompt picks its model in-app, so it takes no suffix; Codex and Copilot accept a :model:effort suffix (e.g. copilot:<model>:high); Cursor CLI takes a model only (e.g. cursor:<model>) since effort is baked into the model name; host accepts no suffix at all.
 The chosen backend is recorded as the mode field on every review receipt.

 A per-task review: (or per-spec default_review) override routes end-to-end — it wins over the project default and env/config, so a task set to review: cursor:... under a codex project default actually reviews with cursor.
 Implementation reviews also carry an always-on code-smell baseline (Fowler Refactoring — Feature Envy, Data Clumps, Primitive Obsession, …) across every backend.